Life after Divorce for Men and Women: A Night Out

 Here are the lessons I learned during the night:

-• Don’t be so quick to judge.
 The girl I originally thought was rude was anything but!
-After drinking a little bit, relaxing and getting to know each other, I have to say this girl is a sweetheart.
-She probably felt strange and maybe insecure.
+Turns out, she was nervous.
+After she let her guard down and relaxed, I have to say this girl is a sweetheart.
+She began the night insecure, which is understandable.
 I found out the next day she had just ended a very long term relationship.
-I am kind of ashamed of myself for not being more open minded right off the bat.
+I was disappointed in myself for not being more open minded right off the bat.
 I feel like I made a new friend, which is gift I always enjoy receiving.

-• Embrace the unforeseen.
 What I thought was going to be a quiet dinner turned into a party.
 Things usually don’t turn out the way you intend and that can be a good thing sometimes!

 The biggest thing I can share with newly separated men and woman is this.
 Make friends with other divorced people.
 Both male and female.
 Don’t worry so much about meeting someone romantically.
 Just having a group of friends to call and get together with anytime you want is really a gift.
 Focus on new friendships that are platonic.
 The dates and relationships will follow, as you will meet others through this group.
 But more importantly, you will be part of something—a group that will include you in all these really fun nights out.
 And anytime you feel like going out, you have someone to call.